How to Align WGS84 to Local CRS in Python for Carbon Mapping

 if src_crs.is_geographic:

-# Resolve target CRS or auto-detect UTM zone
+# Resolve target CRS or auto-detect the UTM zone over the data centroid

 if target_epsg is None: